 This simple and smoky take on the tasty cocktail will make mezcal your new best friend.

 Many believe this song inspired the popular cocktail of the same name, the Paloma.
-Simple and refreshing, classic versions of the drink are usually made with tequila, lime juice and grapefruit-flavored soda.
+Simple and refreshing, classic versions of the drink are made with tequila, lime juice, and grapefruit-flavored soda.
 But much like Iradier’s enduring composition, this cocktail has been open to just as many interpretations.
+One recent variation of the drink is the Mezcal Paloma.

 What is the best mezcal to use to make a Mezcal Paloma?